 You might also want to try carrying a book with you wherever you go.
 So when you are waiting somewhere it’s your cue to start reading.
 Or whenever you are on the couch put the book next to you so that it becomes your cue to start reading.

-Start by defining the purpose of your reading habit.
+Start by defining the purpose of developing a reading habit.
 Why do you want to be a reader?
 Is it because all your friends are reading?
 Or because you really want to enjoy a good story.
 Nothing is more motivating than defining your goals.

-Let me tell you how “understanding the purpose” changed my reading habit.
+Let me tell you how “understanding the purpose” help me create my reading habit.

 Despite being a literature student I couldn’t enjoy books.
 I always wanted to read but I wasn’t able to focus on words or stories.
 But once I wrote down my purpose, why I want to read more books, I got so motivated to read more.
 I understood that reading books help me understand the world better, not just the names of cities but the people and culture.
 Also I realised reading actually can improve vocabulary.

-So grab a notebook and write down the top 3 reasons to start reading more books!
+So grab a notebook and write down the top 3 reasons-why you think reading books is a good habit

-Having a perfect cosy reading nook can be an instant reminder for reading a book.
+Having a perfect cosy reading nook can be definitely boost your interest in reading.

 Creating a reading environment is not having a luxury couch or handwoven blanket.
 It can be as simple as having a folding chair plush throw pillow alongside your bedroom lamp.
 Essentially the setup should be such that it can allure you to the world of books and literature.

-Setting a reading goal encourages you to invest more time in reading.
+Setting a reading goal is another smart way to encourage reading habits for adults and students.
 You might want to set an hourly or daily reading schedule.
-Find out what works for you.
+Find out what works best for you.

-In my case, setting a goal motivates me to read more.
-Earlier when I had struggled to read, my yearly reading goal boosted my reading.
+In my case, setting a goal helped me make reading a habit.
+Whenever I was in a reading slump and unable to get back into my reading, having a reading schedule have boosted my interest.
 I was on a reading marathon.
 Rushing to the library every month to grab my next set of books.

 If you love doing that, Goodreads is the best place to start.
 You can set a yearly reading goal, create a folder for books you want to read.
 However, you should never be overwhelmed to meet your reading goals.
 Remember your focus is to read more books that make you happy and delightful.